Hosepipe ban to be imposed in Kent and Sussex

 A hosepipe ban has been announced for Kent and Sussex after southern England recorded its driest July on record.

-South East Water became the latest company to announce a ban, which will come into effect on Friday 12 August and will be in place until further notice.
+South East Water became the latest company to announce water restrictions, which will come into effect on Friday 12 August and remain in place until further notice.

+Millions of people in Hampshire and the Isle of Wight had already faced a hosepipe ban from 5 August.

-This July was the driest July for England since 1935, and the driest July on record for east anglia, southeast and southern England, the Met Office said on Monday.
+The bans come after England’s driest July since 1935, and the driest on record for southeast and southern England.

-Southeast England has recorded only 8 per cent of average rainfall in July, and the longterm forecast for August and September is similar.
+Southeast England has recorded only 8 per cent of average rainfall in July, the Met Office said on Monday, and the longterm forecast for August and September is similar.

 South East Water said the demand for water this summer had been higher than all previous records, including during the coronavirus lockdown.